 Denver’s music scene rivals such cities as Los Angeles and New York, in terms of opportunities to catch live music.
 Coming from out of town, the sheer number of concerts is undoubtedly overwhelming, so to simplify things, Denver music experts at 303 Magazine have compiled a list of the must-see Denver shows.
 Many of these are exclusive to the region.

 Oct.
 25, 2023 — P!nk @ Ball Arena

-P!nk returns to Ball Arena atop her newest album, TRUSTFALL.
+P!nk returns to Ball Arena atop her newest album, "TRUSTFALL."
 The powerful pop singer and occasional acrobat is known for her high-flying stunts and vocal prowess live, oftentimes doing what few other singers will do.
-For her October 25 show, time will tell what new trick she has up her sleeves.
+For her Oct.
+25 show, time will tell what new trick she has up her sleeves.

 Nov.
 16, 2023 — Depeche Mode @ Ball Arena